-CED 402 Christian School Administration (2 units)
+CED402 Christian School Administration (2 units)

 This course is designed to help prepare a Christian day school principal or the pastor of a church that operates a Christian school.
 It is a basic study of the professional and philosophical standards for establishing and operating a Christian day school program.
 Topics include: selection, supervision, and professional development of educational faculty and staff, record keeping, legal considerations, fund raising, maintaining growth, building parent-teacher relationships, evaluation of educational personnel, and selection and implementation of curriculum.
 Major administrative theories and models will be examined as they apply to the educational, evangelistic, and pastoral functions of the church.
-Prerequisites: None.

-CED 301 Classroom Management (2 units)
+CED301 Classroom Management (2 units)

 Purpose, philosophy, and techniques for establishing and maintaining discipline in the home or classroom.
 Practical, legal, and philosophical considerations as well as discipline as a part of discipleship are considered.
 Bible-based relationships which foster healthy discipline are also studied.
-Prerequisites: None.

-CED 201 Educational Psychology and Instruction (3 units)
+CED201 Educational Psychology and Instruction (3 units)

 Personal and professional development of the teacher in the teaching-learning process.
 The parents and the teacher relationship: working as a team.
 Theories of cognition and the learning process, student motivation for learning, classroom management and discipline, teacher preparation for instruction: syllabi and lesson plans, measurement of student learning: test construction, grading, and student feedback are all addressed.
-Prerequisites: General Psychology or equivalent educator.
+Prerequisites:SOC202 General Psychology

+CED101 Philosophy of Christian Education (2 units)

+An examination of major philosophical theories that drive education in the West with emphasis on evaluation of these ideas from a fundamentalist Christian perspective.
+An introduction to the essential connection between the philosophy and the professional behavior of the Christian educator.
 Students will be guided in forming a synthesis of the ideal philosophy of Christian education.
-Prerequisites: None.

-CED 101 Philosophy of Christian Education (2 units)

-An examination of major philosophical theories that drive education in the West with emphasis on evaluation of these ideas from a fundamentalist Christian perspective.
-An introduction to the essential connection between the philosophy and the professional behavior of the Christian

-CED 404 Student Teaching 1 (1 unit)
+CED404 Student Teaching 1 (1 unit)

 Students participate in supervised instruction in an actual classroom setting.
 Whenever possible, students will be placed in a traditional classroom at a public or private school.
 This course requires a significant investment of time and effort.

-Prerequisites: Junior or Senior standing, Educational Psychology and Instruction or equivalent and approval of the instructor.
+Prerequisites: CED201 Educational Psychology and Instruction.

-CED 405 Student Teaching 2 (1 unit)
+CED405 Student Teaching 2 (1 unit)

 This is a continuation of Student Teaching I. Students participate in supervised instruction in an actual classroom setting.
 Whenever possible, students will be placed in a traditional classroom at a public or private school.
 This course requires a significant investment of time and effort.
-Prerequisites: Junior or Senior standing, Educational Psychology and Instruction or equivalent and approval of the instructor.
+Prerequisites:CED201 Educational Psychology and Instruction; CED404 Student Teaching 1

-CED 202 Teacher Aide (1 unit)
+CED202 Teacher Aide (1 unit)

 Students assist a professional teacher in an actual classroom setting.
 Students gain experience in such teaching duties as grading, testing, record-keeping, supervising student activities, and providing instruction.
 This course requires a significant investment of time and effort.
-Prerequisites: Educational Psychology and Instruction or equivalent.
+Prerequisites:CED201 Educational Psychology and Instruction

-CED 203 Teacher Observation (1 unit)
+CED203 Teacher Observation (1 unit)

 This course is designed to familiarize students with common problems and good practices in education.
 Using professional evaluation instruments provided, students observe and report on instruction in various actual classroom settings.
 Students are encouraged to observe teaching in public, Christian, and parochial schools, and in primary, elementary, secondary, and postsecondary institutions.

-This course requires a significant investment of time and effort.
-Prerequisites: Philosophy of Christian Education or equivalent.
+Prerequisites: CED101 Philosophy of Christian Education.

-CED 102 Teacher Training (2 units)
+CED102 Teacher Training (2 units)

 This course conveys principles and methods for teaching in local church programs: Sunday School, children's church, and adult church.
 Correlation of visual aids with the lesson presentation.
 The teacher's personal preparation for teaching is also studied.
-Prerequisites: None.
-Enrollment in this course also enrolls a student in Teacher Training Lab.
+Prerequisites:None.

-CED 302 Teaching and Learning (2 units)
+CED302 Teaching and Learning (2 units)

 An intensive examination of research and findings in the cognitive sciences.
 Various theories of teaching and learning0020are examined.
-Prerequisites: Educational Psychology and Instruction or equivalent.